 As a Quaker school, education at NGFS is grounded in mutual respect and the belief in equality but time and time again, our students, staff, and families have seen the grave disparity between the notion of liberty and justice for all and the reality of pervasive inequality and racism in our nation.

-Our theme for the year is Facing Racism in a Diverse Nation.
-This summer we have, and will continue to throughout the year, provided opportunities for our community to come together, discuss, reflect, and learn from one another.
+Our theme for the 2020-21 school year was Facing Racism in a Diverse Nation.
+We provided opportunities for our community to come together, discuss, reflect, and learn from one another.
+For the 2021-22 school year, we are continuing the ideas of this theme, now Dismantaling Racism in a Diverse Nation.
 Our school has much work to do, much to learn, and many ways we can grow as an institution and as individuals as we strive to combat racism effectively and to create an antiracist campus culture.

 A list of anti-racism resources has also been compiled for NGFS families: books by age group, videos, and organizations.
-View it here.
+View the list here.
 We encourage you to support your local bookstores!